 Ushio's super high-pressure UV lamps have been developed to effectively utilize three ultraviolet wavelengths (436, 405 and 365 nm) as high-intensity light sources with stable irradiance and long life.

 Since the lamp's arc size is nearly that of a point light source, the light can be readily converged and diffused by the optical system, and uniform illuminance distribution is easily obtained.

 These are high-intensity point light source mercury vapor-filled lamps based on xenon lamps.

-They feature far-ultraviolet radiation in the 230 to 320 nm wavelength range, used for short-wavelength photochemical reactions, UV curing and lithography.
+They feature mean(middle) ultraviolet radiation in the 230 to 320 nm wavelength range, used for short-wavelength photochemical reactions, UV curing and lithography.